 Students need not apply for the above, but those offered admission will be considered and nominated at the department-level.
 Students may search for additional internal and external fellowship and award opportunities at the Graduate College Fellowship Finder database.

-The Department of Chemistry provides a number of conference travel awards for graduate students.
-These awards are intended for students who will be giving a talk or presenting a poster at a conference.
+These are awarded for a talk or presenting a poster at a conference.
 Each semester, five awards are partially funded through the Graduate College (Conference Travel Awards for Graduate Students).
 In addition, each semester several additional conference travel awards are funded from other sources, such as generous support to the department from Eastman Chemical Company.
 Students are notified each semester in advance of the application deadline, and a single application form is used for all awards.
 For more information on travel awards, please contact the Graduate Program Coordinator.

 Research and Teaching Assistantships